Lab Members

 267-426-5467

 A former Building Interdisciplinary Research Careers in Women’s Health (BIRCWH) Scholar, the role of sex as a biological variable underscores most of her work.
 Ongoing projects include a focus on neuro-cognition, reward circuitry, and what role they play (separately and together) in the development and maintenance of anorexia nervosa.
 She is actively examining sex differences in social reward in adolescents with anorexia nervosa as well as the role of role of sex hormones and inflammation in the development and/or maintenance of anorexia.
-Her work includes examining how malnutrition during this sensitive period impacts brain development.
+Recently, she has extended her research interests to the microbiome and its role in eating disorder maintenance and recovery.

 Dr. Timko's clinical research examines the potential benefits of using Cognitive Remediation Therapy (CRT) as an adjunctive treatment to gold-standard family-based treatment (FBT) for adolescents with eating disorders.
 Her treatment-focused work also includes the use of Acceptance and Commitment Therapy (ACT) in the treatment of eating disorders and using ACT-informed health coaching to positively impact a variety of health behaviors.